Scanners (collection): Runway show

 The runway show was staged on 8 March 2003 at the Grande halle de la Villette in Paris.
 Invitations were printed with images of McQueen's brain scan.
 The soundtrack included the Sid Vicious cover of "My Way", the Tiffany cover of "I Think We're Alone Now", and the Sparks single "This Town Ain't Big Enough for Both of Us".
 Air raid sirens played over pop music from Christina Aguilera and Britney Spears.
 The showpiece sections featured selections from the 1904 opera Madama Butterfly.

 McQueen typically worked with a consistent creative team for his shows.
 Katy England was responsible for overall styling, while Gainsbury & Whiting oversaw production.
-Joseph Bennett, who had designed all of McQueen's runways since No. 13 (Spring/Summer 1999), took care of set design.
+Joseph Bennett took care of set design.
 Eugene Souleiman styled hair, while Val Garland handled makeup.

 Philip Treacy created headwear for the collection, including Glengarry caps, headpieces based on the Japanese rising sun motif, and an engraved red and white glass mitre worn with Look 47.
 The mitre may have been a tribute to Isabella Blow, who was a mutual friend and muse of Treacy and McQueen; she wore a similar hat in a Vanity Fair portrait in 1997.
 The hat worn with Look 2, a black peaked cap adorned with a circle of black feathers shaped like spears may also have been a reworking of one that Blow wore for The New Yorker in March 2001.

 The set was made to look like a desolate tundra with rocks and snow.
 The backdrop was a satellite photograph of Antarctica.
 McQueen said he "wanted it to be like a nomadic journey across the tundra.
 A big, desolate space, so that nothing would distract from the work."
 A clear plastic wind tunnel was suspended over the runway on industrial scaffolding for some models to walk through.
 Bennett designed the tunnel to look like a "35 mm film strip" in which models fought a "horizontal blizzard".
 Models were styled with large buns placed, like topknots, at the top of their heads; topknots were traditionally worn by samurai.